stlab/better-code/better-code/src/chapter-2-contracts.md

 right design earlier, since a poor experience for readers of your documentation becomes a “code smell.”

+#### Use Documentation Comments

+Contract documentation should always go in your code as comments,
+because:

+1. That puts the two things that should correspond—documentation and implementation—next to one another, so you can see when they don't match up.
+People sometimes complain that docs go out of date, but that's kinda the point: without the ability to see that inconsistency, there's no way to know that there's a bug.

+2. Using comments makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.

+3. IDEs and documentation extractors recognize special three-slash syntax to provide an improved developer experience.
+Using the recognized syntax opens the door to other forms of processing in the future.

 #### On Code Review

 Contracts also deserve early attention in code reviews.
 The *first